truenas/documentation/content/SCALE/SCALETutorials/Apps/Docker.md

 You can also [define additional environment variables](https://kubernetes.io/docs/tasks/inject-data-application/define-environment-variable-container/) for the container.
 Some Docker images can require additional environment variables.
-Be sure to check the documentation for the image you're trying to deploy and add any required variables here.
+Be sure to check the documentation for the image you are trying to deploy and add any required variables here.

 ### Defining Networking
-To use the system IP address for the container, set *Host Networking*.
+To use the system IP address for the container, set Docker [Host Networking](https://docs.docker.com/network/host/).
 The container is not given a separate IP address and the container port number is appended to the end of the system IP address.
 See the [Docker documentation](https://docs.docker.com/network/host/) for more details.